SmartyVan/hass-timezone-setter/README.md

 ### HACS Installation (Custom Repository)

-If this integration is not yet available in the HACS default store, you can still install it via HACS as a custom repository:
+This integration is not yet available in the HACS default store, however you can still install it via HACS as a custom repository:

 1. In Home Assistant, go to **HACS → Integrations**
 2. Click the **⋮ (three-dot menu)** in the top right